AriFordsham/GHCWiki/commentary/compiler/backends/llvm/alias.md

 And when it is, 'it is' (unconfirmed) always deriving a "heap" pointer, "stack" pointers are always of the in-line variety.
 This assumption if true allows us to look at just a store or load in isolation to properly Type it.

+There are two ways to type this 'properly'.

+1. Do data flow analysis.
+This is the only proper way to do it but also annoying.
+1. Do block local analysis.
+Instead of doing full blow data flow analysis, just track the type of pointers stored to CmmLocal regs at the block level.
+This is safe but just may miss some opportunities when a CmmLocal's value is assigned in another block...
+My hunch is this is quite rare so this method should be fairly effective (and easier to implement and quicker to run that 1.)

 ## LLVM type system